1. Introduction & Survey Highlights

 An organization can't function well without its fundamental business applications.
 These applications must be readily accessible, execute quickly, and provide enterprises with the assurance that they will perform as expected.

 It’s no surprise that many businesses rely on IBM i for their most critical applications, given the platform's reputation for dependability and durability.
-More than half of the respondents' primary business applications are being run on IBM i.
+Since 2016, respondents running between 51% and 100% of their core business applications on IBM i has remained stable at around 70%.
 This demonstrates users' confidence in the IBM i platform.

-This year’s results also saw a slight upward trend in the number of users that run between 51% and 75% of their core business applications on IBM i—up to 31%.
+This year’s results mirror last year: 43% of survey respondents run more than 75% of their core business applications on IBM i.

 RECOMMENDATION: